DFID/dfid-results-estimates/README.md

 * Plots are then made from these data.

 ### 4. Tables
-* Indicator data are formatted into tables ready for publication, including application of rounding rules (see [Technical Notes](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/911809/dfid_results-estimates_technical-notes_2015-2020.pdf)) and addition of double counting deductions, if applicable.
+* Indicator data are formatted into tables ready for publication, including application of rounding rules (see [Technical Notes](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/911809/dfid_results-estimates_technical-notes_2015-2020.pdf)) and addition of CMP double counting deductions, if applicable.

-* Tables are then brought into a list of tables.

-* Tables are placed in a workbook in separate tabs, title information is added, the whole table is formatted and then output to `tables/`.
+* Tables are inserted in a workbook in separate tabs, indicator title information is added, the whole table is formatted and then output to `tables/`.
 The `tables_titles.csv` data is needed to complete this process.
-Here we attempt to format all the tables at once but since there are a number of different table types, each with their own structure, some manual correction needs to be applied to the formatting after the spreadsheet is output.
+Here we attempt to format all the tables at once but since there are a number of different table types, each with their own structure, some manual correction may need to be applied to the formatting after the spreadsheet is output.
+We may also manually add footnotes with important additional information.

 ### 5. Report
 * First, we specify which chapters of the report we want to knit to `.tex`.
 To specify which chapters are then *compiled* in the last step, `main.Rnw` needs to be edited **before** it is knit (though if missed this can be corrected afterwards by editing `main.tex` to `\include{}` any missed chapters)!

 * Secondly, we knit each chapter in `doc/` and `main.Rnw`.
 Each chapter will load relevant data and plot targets in the plan from `drake`'s cache using the `loadd()` function.
 Any in-line values are pulled from these data using filters in `\Sexpr{}`.
-Figures will also be output to `figs/` so they can be used separately.
+Figures will also be output to `figs/` so they can be used separately in other documents.

 * Finally, `main.tex` is compiled and will output a pdf and log files to `report/`.
+In some cases, to ensure the table of contents, and and other linked elements are correctly compiled, it may be  necessary to `clean(c(report,compile))` and re-run  `r_make()`.
+This will clean the report and compile targets from the cache and re-compile the .pdf.